Generalized cohomology theories for algebraic stacks: Proper base change

 By the generalization of Chow's lemma proven in \cite{RydhFunctFlat}, we can find a projective morphism $\pi : \widetilde{\sX} \to \sX$ which is an isomorphism over a non-empty open $\sU \sub \sX$, such that $f \circ \pi : \widetilde{\sX} \to \sX \to \sY$ is quasi-projective.
 Then the family $\{\pi,i\}$, where $i : \sZ \to \sX$ is any closed immersion complementary to $j$, generates a proper cdh cover of $\sX$.
 Thus if $\sX$ is noetherian, then the claim follows by noetherian induction.

-Otherwise, if $\sY$ is scalloped then by \thmref{thm:scallop}\itemref{item:scallop/cover} it is of global type in the sense of \cite[Def.~2.1]{RydhApprox}, as is $\sX$ by \corref{cor:scallop more}.
+In general, since $\sY$ is scalloped it is of global type in the sense of \cite[Def.~2.1]{RydhApprox} by \thmref{thm:scallop}\itemref{item:scallop/cover}, as is $\sX$ by \corref{cor:scallop more}.
 Thus we may apply noetherian approximation in the form of \cite[Thm.~D]{RydhApprox} to the morphism $\sX \to \sY$.
 The conclusion is that $f$ factors through an affine morphism $\sX \to \sX_0$ and a separated representable morphism $\sX_0 \to \sY$ which is of finite \emph{presentation}.
 Since proper cdh covers are stable under base change, and quasi-projective morphisms are stable under composition, we may replace $\sX$ by $\sX_0$ and thereby assume that $f$ is of finite presentation.

 By another application of \cite[Thm.~D]{RydhApprox} to the morphism $\sY \to \Spec(\bZ)$ we find an affine morphism $\sY \to \sY_0$ such that $\sY_0$ is of finite type over $\Spec(\bZ)$ (hence noetherian).
 Since $f$ is of finite presentation, we can moreover choose this approximation such that $f$ descends to a separated representable morphism of finite presentation $f_0 : \sX_0 \to \sY_0$.
 By the noetherian case we have a proper cdh cover $\widetilde{\sX_0} \to \sX_0$ such that $\widetilde{\sX_0} \to \sY_0$ is quasi-projective.
 Base changing from $\sX_0$ to $\sX$ now yields the desired proper cdh cover. \end{proof}